obpy/obpy/src/doc/source/game-dev/bloxworks.rst

 Getting started
 ===============

-To start BloxWorks, you should do one of three things:

- * On Windows, go to :guilabel:`Start` > :guilabel:`All Programs` > :guilabel:`OpenBlox` > :guilabel:`BloxWorks`
- * On Linux (with GNOME), go to :guilabel:`Applications` > :guilabel:`OpenBlox` > :guilabel:`BloxWorks`
- * On Mac OSX, execute the file ``tools/bloxworks/main.py`` located inside the directory you extracted OpenBlox in
+To start BloxWorks, you should start the executable `bloxworks` inside the `tools` directory where you extracted OpenBlox.
 Once you've started BloxWorks, you'll be greeted with a window not unlike the following:

 .. image:: images/bloxworks.png